 You may also want to familiarize yourself with divorce and separation terminology that might help as you begin this process.

-Making decisions about parenting after a separation is typically one of our clients’ biggest concerns.
+Making decisions about parenting after a separation is typically one of our clients’ paramount concerns.
 There are many decisions to be made, but most importantly parents need to consider how they will make decisions affecting their children, and how the division of parenting time will be between parents and children.
-If parents are able to agree on a parenting plan, the courts will generally not interfere.
+If parents are able to agree on a parenting plan that is in the best interests of the children, the courts will generally not interfere.

-When separating parents cannot agree to a parenting plan, they can use mediation, arbitration, parenting coordination and the courts to assist.
+When separating parents cannot agree to a parenting plan, they can use mediation, arbitration, parenting coordination and/or the courts to assist.

 According to the Divorce Act and the Family Law Act, decisions around parenting are based on “the best interests of the child.”
-This means that all circumstances and factors affecting the child will be considered.
-A parenting plan typically address these questions:
+This means that all circumstances and factors affecting the child need to be considered.
+A parenting plan will address these questions:

-In Alberta, the Parenting After Separation course is mandated by the courts before a divorce will be granted.
-It is a free seminar that can be taken online or in person.
+In Alberta, the Parenting After Separation course is available and recommended before a divorce will be granted.
+It is a free seminar that can be taken online.
 This course offers information to parents about the separation and divorce process, the effects of separation and divorce on children, techniques for communication, and legal information that affects parents and children.

 The course teaches parents the importance of working together to meet children’s health, social, educational, and emotional needs.
 The program encourages parents to attend mediation and to consider other dispute resolution options.